Dissolvable Solids For Babies

 • Introduce some safe finger foods

-Offer finger-sized pieces of soft, ‘smushable’ foods such as avocado, banana and cooked sweet potato.
+Offer finger-sized pieces of soft, ‘smushable’ foods such as avocado, banana and cooked sweet potatoes.
 Have a read of my ‘First finger foods for babies’ post for some ideas.

 Babies can have age-appropriate finger foods from 6 months.